Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Estimation and Selection of Ranks

 where $\boldsymbol{\theta}$ collects the parameters $\boldsymbol{\delta}^*$, $\boldsymbol{\gamma}^*$, $\boldsymbol{\Sigma}_{1}$, $\boldsymbol{\Sigma}_{2}$, $\mathbf{U}_{3,j}$, and $\mathbf{U}_{4,j}$.
 Note that $\boldsymbol{\Omega}$ is omitted from the $\log | \cdot |$ terms because the determinant of $\boldsymbol{\Omega}$ is always one by construction (see Section \ref{sec:pseudostructural}).

-Because the optimization problem is non-convex, we recommend initializing the estimator both from the RRMAR solution (given from \citealp{xiao_reduced_forth}) and from several randomized starts to reduce the risk of convergence to local optima.
+Because the optimization problem is non-convex, the estimator is initialized both from the RRMAR solution (given from \citealp{xiao_reduced_forth}) and from several randomized starts to reduce the risk of convergence to local optima.
 The RRMAR initialization exploits the multidimensional structure of the coefficient matrices and yields a consistent starting point close to a global optimum.
-We perform optimization with gradient-based methods (BFGS, \citealp{nocedal2006numerical}) and monitor convergence across starts to avoid local maxima and saddle points.
+Optimization is performed with gradient-based methods (BFGS, \citealp{nocedal2006numerical}) and convergence is monitored across starts to avoid local maxima and saddle points.
 Further algorithmic details appear in Appendix \ref{sec:algorithm}.

-\begin{remark} The asymptotic properties of our estimator follow from \citet[Theorem 2]{xiao_reduced_forth} through a rotation argument.
-Applying the delta method and continuous mapping theorem under our identifying normalization
+\begin{rmk} The asymptotic properties of the estimator follow from \citet[Theorem 2]{xiao_reduced_forth} through a rotation argument.
+Applying the delta method and continuous mapping theorem under the identifying normalization